awinner02/awinner02/README.md

 # Hello!💖
-I'm a student at UNLV obtaining a BA in Computer Science\n I am still learning and happy to better myself through failing.\n If you would like to reach me, you can through LinkedIn or here!
+I'm a student at UNLV obtaining a BA in Computer Science.
+I am still learning and happy to better myself through failing.
+If you would like to reach me, you can through LinkedIn or here!

 #### Currently working on: